Executive Order 13905

 The E.O. specifies nine separate but related policy implementation steps and assigns action responsibility primarily to the Departments of Commerce and Homeland Security as well as to the White House Office of Science and Technology Policy (OSTP).

-The foundation for policy implementation is for the Secretary of Commerce, in coordination with the heads of agencies responsible for various critical infrastructure sectors, to develop “PNT profiles” within one year.
+The foundation for policy implementation is for the Secretary of Commerce (through NIST), in coordination with the heads of agencies responsible for various critical infrastructure sectors, to develop “PNT profiles” within one year.
 These profiles will identify systems, networks, and assets that are dependent on PNT; identify appropriate PNT services; and describe how to manage associated risks.
 DHS will plan to test vulnerabilities identified, and the results will be used to update the PNT profiles.

 Within 90 days of these PNT profiles being established, federal heads of infrastructure sectors will develop contractual language (through DHS) for products, systems, and services that use PNT services.
 The goal will be to encourage the private sector to use and develop new and secure PNT services.